ILikeYourHat/Large-Scale-Android-App/README.md

 - check if project is up to date, thanks to GradleVersionsFilter plugin

 ## Nice to know Gradle tasks:
-- `wrapper --gradle-version X.Y.Z` - update Gradle to version X.Y.Z
+- `./gradlew wrapper --gradle-version X.Y.Z` - update Gradle to version X.Y.Z
-- `generateModulesGraphvizText` - view module graph for project
+- `./gradlew generateModulesGraphvizText` - view module graph for project
-- `dependencyUpdates` - check if new library versions are available
+- `./gradlew dependencyUpdates` - check if new library versions are available